springerjanek/KicksX/README.md

 ![image](https://i.imgur.com/wJXoY27.png)

-### FYI: this is my first time with backend and it's not optimized as it should, I just used it to make my project more useful
+### FYI: this is my first time with backend and it's not optimized as it should, I just used it to make my project more useful ans usable